 27. Don’t Throw Toilet Paper in the Toilet

 In Iran, you should always throw your toilet paper in the basket, not in the toilet.
 Since the sewage system in Iran is not designed to flush toilet paper, you must throw the paper in the basket.
-It is a must-know tip you must know before travelling to Iran.

 28. Tap Water is Totally Safe

 In Iran, Tap water is totally safe and people often drink from it.
 So you can easily fill your reusable bottle with tap water, and won’t need to buy water everywhere you go.

 Unfortunately, driving in Iran is not that safe.
 People love speed here and many of them multitask while driving.
 So it is better to be careful about it.
 Do not expect everybody obeys the rules and look around carefully when crossing the roads.

 Public transportation is pretty common in Iran.
 Tehran and Mashhad have a metro and you can buy one-way or two-way tickets or a metro card.
 If you are going to travel a lot by metro, it is better to get a metro card and charge it once in a while; it is also a bit cheaper than the tickets.
 Each trip will cost you about 20000 Rials according to the distance.
 Besides, BRT (Bus Rapid Transit) is another option for your transportation in Tehran.
 You can use the metro cards for BRTs as well.
 And there are lots of taxis in the streets as well.